TurkuNLP/ocr-postcorrection-lm/evaluation/README.md

 # Changes in eval_metrics.py compared to the main branch

 - doesn't load the metric `character`
-- option to remove newline characters from the texts
+- option to remove newline characters from the texts (only in `calculate_metrics()`, not as command line flag)
-- option to not normalize the texts
+- option to not normalize the texts (only in `calculate_metrics()`, not as command line flag)
-- return not only the micro/mean/median scores, but also the scores for individual scores
+- return not only the micro/mean/median scores, but also the scores for individual documents

 # eval_metrics.py usage